AbooHamzah/darey.io-pbl/project-4.md

 ![Screenshot from 2023-07-11 22-06-49](https://github.com/AbooHamzah/darey.io-pbl/assets/108676700/012734f3-5b56-450d-ae4f-2ce4acd33963)

 * Then, I edited my EC2 security group to open port 3300 to the internet, so that i can access the App from a browser.
-* Then, in confirmation that the Node App was successfully deployed on port 3300 of the EC2 instance, I accessed the public Ip and port number of the instance:
+* Then, in confirmation that the Node App was successfully deployed on port 3300 of the EC2 instance, I accessed the public Ip and port number of the instance through a browser:
 ![Screenshot from 2023-07-12 12-21-02](https://github.com/AbooHamzah/darey.io-pbl/assets/108676700/914622f5-aa5f-40ac-98e4-2150ae38d68c)